Th3F4ult/DoodleJumpButCeleste/README.md

-# Doodle Jump, but you play as Madeline (Celeste!)
+t# Doodle Jump, but you play as Madeline (Celeste!)

 Implemented: